CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

     ![](../../media/githubsignin2.png)

+    > **Note:** Click "**Allow**" for VS Code to sign in to your GitHub account.
+A new web page will open.
+Copy the URL of the page, paste it into a private browser, enter your GitHub credentials, and sign in.

 1. Open VS Code Terminal by clicking on **Ellipsis (...)** **(1)**, selecting **Terminal** **(2)**, and clicking on **New Terminal** **(3)**.

    ![](../../media/ex-8-openterminal.png)